Are There Any Studies On CBD?

 A 2015 study on humans and mice showed that anandamide could be a stimulant for mood enhancement and decrease of fear.

-Another 2015 study researched how cannabidiol can treat anxiety disorders; it found that preclinical evidence ‘conclusively demonstrates CBD’s efficacy in reducing anxiety behaviors’ with minimal narcotic features and an excellent safety profile.
+A 2015 study researched how cannabidiol can treat anxiety disorders; it found that preclinical evidence ‘conclusively demonstrates CBD’s efficacy in reducing anxiety behaviors’ with minimal narcotic features and an excellent safety profile.

 Another 2017 study showed that cannabidiol could stop fear memories from consolidating, again in rats.

 A further study in 2018 reviewed the neurological benefits of phytocannabinoids and found that they offer a powerful therapeutic potential due to their interaction with our endocannabinoid system.
 But there need larger and quality clinical trials to prove the results.

 A study in 2019 analysed the role of cannabidiol in anxiety and depression.
 Results showed that CBD was a promising tool for reducing anxiety and depression with fewer side effects than conventional medication.

 A 2019 study attempting to confirm anecdotal claims showed that 79.2% of patients taking 25 mg of CBD saw an improvement in their social anxiety symptoms.
 But there were also 15.3% of patients who said that their symptoms got worse with CBD.

 This may be explained by the possibility that CBD is biphasic.
 That’s why CBD dosage is critical: the effect you get for a low dosage may be the opposite of what you get at a high one.